 True's research highlighted the lack of utilization of mental healthcare services in the Asian and Asian American population, emphasizing several key factors contributing - and advancing the approach for public health official and clinicians when working with the Asian and Asian American population.

 Notable for her work supporting African American women who suffer from anxiety.

-Angela earned her Bachelor’s degree from Mount Union College, followed by her Master’s degree and doctoral degree from DePaul University.
+Dr. Neal-Barnett earned her Bachelor’s degree from Mount Union College, followed by her Master’s degree and doctoral degree from DePaul University.
 She then completed clinical research at the University of Pittsburgh School of Medicine Western Psychiatric Institute and Clinic.
-The focus of Angela’s work is on the anxiety experienced by African American women - including overwhelming fears and social anxiety.
-Angela’s research highlights the role of sister circles, spirituality, and viewing mental health from a Black lens.
+The focus of Dr. Neal-Barnett's work is on the anxiety experienced by African American women - including overwhelming fears and social anxiety.
+Dr. Neal-Barnett's research highlights the role of sister circles, spirituality, and viewing mental health from a Black lens.
 She founded an organization called Rise Sally Rise, which helps women learn how to manage their anxiety.
 She also wrote a book titled Soothe Your Nerves: The Black Woman’s Guide to Understanding and Overcoming Anxiety, Panic and Fear.
 Her work has been featured on CNN, BET, and NPR.
-Angela is a tenured professor at Kent State University.
+Dr. Neal-Barnett is a tenured professor at Kent State University.

 Kay Redfield Jamison